cmu-sei/iides/examples/example4.md

 - **`Id`**:
  job--79bce694-5bd1-4fb3-bcb1-258d09fca301
 - **`Job function`**:
- Other (*99*) - Other job function not listed in this vocabulary.
+ Other (*99*) &mdash; Other job function not listed in this vocabulary.
 - **`Occupation`**:
- Other (*99.9*) - Other occupation not listed.
+ Other (*99.9*) &mdash; Other occupation not listed.
 - **`Title`**:
  Consultant
 - **`Position technical`**:
  False
 - **`Access authorization`**:
- Former Employee, Access not Deactivated (*7*) - Access was not properly revoked after departure from the organization.
+ Former Employee, Access not Deactivated (*7*) &mdash; Access was not properly revoked after departure from the organization.
 - **`Employment type`**:
- Contractor (*CTR*) - Individual not directly employed by the organization whose job responsibilities they filling (self-employed or employed by a different, contracting organization).
+ Contractor (*CTR*) &mdash; Individual not directly employed by the organization whose job responsibilities they filling (self-employed or employed by a different, contracting organization).
 - **`Hire date`**:
  2012-01-01
 - **`Departure date`**: